GeoMOER/moer-bsc-project-seminar-SDM/docs/units/_unit00/unit00-02_deliverables.md

 * A possible structure for your tutorial can be found in unit 4 ("SDM workflow").
 Do not forget to include the basics for making others understand how your method works ("conceptual underpinning").
 * Make sure that your tutorial is reproducible.
 If you want to be really professional, include the output of sessionInfo() at the end of your tutorial.
 * Start early!
 This is going to be quite some work.
 Use the tutorials of former students as orientation.
-* The student tutorial will make up 50% of your overall grade.
-The German participants must prepare a tutorial for passing the course.
+* The student tutorial will make up 100% of your overall grade.
+German participants must prepare a tutorial for passing the course.
-* If live processing of your script takes too much time, use screenshots and add them to your HTML page, which should be self-explanatory anyways.
+* If live processing of your script takes too much time (it probably will), use screenshots or intermediate graphical outputs and add them to your HTML page, which should be self-explanatory anyways.
 * Describe with text for each processing step why it is done and what for.
-* Include references to relevant papers, internet sources and data.
+* Include references to relevant papers, internet sources, and data.
 * Check your spelling.